 But because it’s important for you to learn—and practice—healthy eating habits so you can sustain your weight loss for life, in addition to your Nutrisystem foods, you’ll also incorporate fresh foods from the grocery store into your meal plan.
 We’ve separated these foods into simple categories, which will make it easy for you to complete a well-rounded diet, learn healthy habits and add some variety to your plan!
 These are SmartCarbs, PowerFuels, Vegetables, Free Foods and Extras:

 For help identifying the category your favorite foods belong, check out the Nutrisystem Grocery Guide.
-If you don’t find what you’re looking for, give one of our Weight Loss Coaches a call at 1-800-585-5483—they’re standing by to help!
 We’ve also provided some more details about each category below to help you get started.

 The foods included in the PowerFuels group include high-quality proteins that contain essential amino acids, as well as healthy fats like nuts and nut butters.
 PowerFuels are a great addition to your diet because it takes longer for your body to digest them, so they help keep you feeling full as you go about your day.

 On Nutrisystem, both women and men should be adding in three PowerFuels a day.
 If you’re using NuMi SmartAdapt, this number may be different so be sure to check your meal plan in the NuMi app.

 To make it easier for you to get your PowerFuel serving each day, Nutrisystem offers optional Protein Shakes that contain 15 grams of protein per serving and count as one PowerFuel.